Spending quality time with friends, in laws, and your own family is important. But you can’t always accept their

 - Or if you can’t make it because you’re exhausted, that would also be perfectly understandable.

-Alternatively, you might not love the people who invited you.
-If that’s the case, keep your message polite and to the point – there is no need to act like you’re really bummed, when you’re not.
-People don’t usually require lengthy explanations, and keeping it simple helps you stay honest.
+Alternatively, you might not feel good around the people who invited you.
+If that’s the case, keep your message polite and to the point–you can’t make it, but maybe you’ll see them next time.
+People don’t usually expect lengthy explanations, and keeping it simple helps you stay honest.